 Add to Section …

-XA
+X Mobile Medication Administration (MMA) Profile

+The Mobile Medication Administration Profile provides integration between systems or actors that are in charge of medication administration and systems or actors that are upstream (e.g. prescription or dispensing systems) or downstream (e.g. EHRs or others).

 The MMA profile supports the data exchange for the following actors and cases:

-A Medication Administration Request Placer contains the individual medication administration actions.
-The Medication Administration Performer retrieves these scheduled actions from the Medication Administration Request Placer.
+A Medication Administration Request Placer contains the planned individual medication administration actions.
+The Medication Administration Performer retrieves these scheduled actions from the Medication Administration Request Placer, in order to perform them.

-Note: For Not scheduled (emergency, nor prescribed) medications, the Request placer does not exist, neither a prescription.
+Note: For not scheduled (emergency or not prescribed) medications, the individual Administration Requests do not exist, neither a prescription.

-Note: As needed prescribed orders, WE NEED A NEW TRANSACTION, although a prescription may exist.
+Note: For “As needed” orders, the individual Administration Requests do not exist, although a prescription may exist.

 The Medication Administration Informer informs a Medication Administration Consumer about the performing of the administration activity (or its reported absence).